oloc/g10b/readme.md

 ## Configuration
 The infrastructure is described in the __hieradata/provision.json__ file.
+The applications are described in the __app__ directory.

-The configuration of the servers is described in the puppet manifests and modules.
+The configuration of the servers is described in the puppet manifests and modules of the application g10b.

 If you modify the project settings, you have to add the DNS VM (g10b-gateway) as a resolver of your host (for example your laptop with virtualBox), regarding the IP addresses you configure in the *Vagrantfile* and in the *provision.json* (as the iplastdigit parameter).
 As default, the *start* initiate for you this command:

     echo 'nameserver 192.168.10.50' | sudo resolvconf -a *

+## Applications description
+All the applications of your lab can be described in the __app__ directory following some rules.
+* One directory per application, named with the name of the application
+* Application directory contains the 3 directories below:
+** modules
+** manifests
+** hieradata
+* Application directory contains the file with the needed puppet module: __modules.lst__

 ## Versions
+* V0.8 - Add petclinic as an exemple in the Jenkins.
+Technical improvement: Application notion. g10b is considered as an application.
 * V0.7 - Add Docker and Docker Registry.
-Technical improvements: Hiera variables revision
+Technical improvements: Hiera variables revision.
 * V0.6 - Add ELK (ElasticSearch Logstash Kibana)
 * V0.5 - Technical version: Remove Import nodes.
 Add Environment directory to be Puppet-4-ready.
 Add Travis rake test.
 * V0.4 - Vagrant uses own boxes.
 Infrastructure is revised.
 Gateway and DNS are activated.
 Mesos is available.